T-vaccari/T-vaccari.github.io/_posts/2024-07-20-NeuralNetworkP1.md

 # Overview of Neural Networks

-Before starting to deep dive into neural network I would like to roughly remember to the reader what is the main goal and how it's reached.
+Before starting to dive deep into neural networks I would like to roughly remind to the reader what is the main goal and how its reached.
 Neural networks (NNs) are a class of machine learning models inspired by the structure and function of the human brain.
 The primary objective of a neural network is to learn a mapping from input data to desired output values by adjusting its parameters through a process of optimization.

 ## 1. Goal of neural networks
 The central aim of a neural network is to learn how to produce accurate outputs when given specific inputs.
 This process involves training the network on a dataset, where each data point consists of an input and a corresponding target output.
 For instance, in a classification problem, the input might be an image, and the target output would be the label of the object in the image.
 Or maybe in a regression problem we want to train our model to answer the question how much?.